 Importance of Adapting Pest Management

-- Adaptation: Implementing adaptive pest management practices tailored to specific climate conditions is essential for sustainable pest control.
+- Implementing adaptive strategies tailored to regional climate conditions

 Strategies for Climate-Influenced Pest Control